 Although the scholarships are facilitated by the NCAA, each college has its own set of requirements for selecting prospective candidates.
 Hence, students need to decide which colleges they want to apply to and check out their requirements.

 The Race for Education foundation has a number of scholarships for equestrian-enthusiasts, with awards ranging from $500 to $5,000.
 Each scholarship has its own requirements.
-Some are dependent on major, other are dependent on location, and some are intended for specific universities.
+Some are dependent on major, others are dependent on location, and some are intended for specific universities.

 For example: students applying to the 4-H ‘Leg Up’ Scholarship must be graduating seniors who are members of their local 4-H horse chapter in Kentucky.
 For the Dr. Judy G. Willard Scholarship, students must be attending Morehead State University studying Animal Science with a focus in equine studies.